chinmay-sawant/GO_FHIR_DEMO/README.md

 - **Request/Response Middleware** for performance monitoring, CORS, and error handling
 - **Clean Architecture** with proper separation of concerns (handlers, services, repositories)

+### Cron Job Handler

+This project includes a custom cron job handler for simulating background jobs (such as data sync and cleanup) via API endpoints.

+- **Endpoints:**
+  - `POST /api/v1/cron/sync` - Triggers 5 background jobs with random delays (each job runs in a goroutine).
+  - `POST /api/v1/cron/cleanup` - Cleans up jobs that are still in the "queued" state.

+- **Plugin/Library Used:**
+  No external cron plugin is used.
+The implementation leverages Go's built-in `time`, `sync`, and goroutines for concurrency and job management.

+#### Why is it not a good idea to close existing running jobs?

+Closing (cancelling) already running jobs in Go is not straightforward, especially if they are running in goroutines without explicit cancellation support (such as context cancellation).
+Forcefully terminating goroutines is not supported by the Go runtime and can lead to resource leaks or inconsistent state.

+**Best Practice:**
+- Design jobs to be cancellable using `context.Context` so they can gracefully exit when requested.
+- Only jobs that are still in the "queued" state (not yet started) can be safely cancelled/removed.

+#### Cleanup Behavior in This Project

+- Job with ID `99` is always in the "queued" state and can be closed/removed by the cleanup endpoint.
+- Jobs with IDs `1-5` are started immediately in goroutines and move to the "started" state; these cannot be stopped once running and will complete naturally.

+#### Mutexes in Cron Job Handler
+- This section uses a mutex within the cron job to ensure safe concurrent access to the shared object (h.jobs).
+- The mutex is locked twice to prevent race conditions, as multiple goroutines may attempt to access or modify
+- h.jobs at the same time.
+This approach guarantees thread safety when working with goroutines in the cron context.

 ### Service Discovery & Secret Management
 - **Consul Integration** - Service discovery, service registration, and key-value store
 - **HashiCorp Vault Integration** - Secure secret management and storage